Rally Pyramid: 2011 changes

-RC Sporting Classes
+RC sporting classes

 In 2014 the RC classes that exist today were introduced and these will remain into the future.
 RC5 to RC1 were still tiers of performance though Group R cars were mostly categorised inversely to their numbers.
 R1, R2 and R3 were in RC5, RC4 and RC3 respectively.
 R4 and R5 were both in RC2 whilst the World Rally Car occupied RC1.
 R5 became hugely popular as a replacement for the high performance S2000.
 This resulted in star drivers in R5 factory teams in the same sporting class as privateer enthusiasts who had built their own R4 car.

 In 2017 the fourth iteration WRC, 'WRC+', was introduced with increased engine performance.
 This car could not be run by anybody other than the manufacturers registered in WRC and drivers had to receive approval by the FIA.
 Volkswagen left the WRC championship after their diesel emissions scandal, followed by Citroën in 2019.
 Lower costs and new technologies were cited in calls for a new car used in the manufacturer's championship.
 Slower and older WRC cars were and are still permitted by privateers.

 As recently as 2018 the WRC allowed S2000 cars, Group R and Group N to compete at RC2 level together.
 Super 1600 and Group R could also compete together at RC3 level, while Group A, Group R, Group N and kit cars could compete at RC2 level.
 Meanwhile, the level of progression in the European Championship stepped up from 2wd R2 in ERC3, to a mix of Group N and R-GT machinery in ERC2, with Group R5 cars leading amongst others in ERC1.
 The other regional championships had their own structures of championships and categories too.
 APRC2 and ERT2 used two-wheel-drive cars, whereas ERC2, ARC2 and MERC2 used four-wheel-drive.
 Each of the Junior championships had different rules and the Codasur region had championships for each sporting classification, the only region to do so.
 The continents also have their own manufacturing industries and consumer and rallyist car preferences.
 Each regional championship outside Europe permits additional local cars to compete and this will likely continue with the intended goal of enhanced participation.

 An example route of progression for a driver aiming to be World Champion may have been via RC4 class Group R, R2 category in ERC3, followed by a 4WD Group N car (re-homologated in R4 in Group R) in ERC2, upgrading to RC2 category Group R, R5 class in WRC2 or ERC1 then finally progressing to a WRC (car) in the WRC (championship).